jaglima/spark_ts/README.md

 Installation
 ============

-First, **make sure that PysparK is installed correctly**.
+First, **make sure that Pyspark is installed correctly**.
 Second, we recommend you install NumPy (see above).
 Then install Spark_ts.

 Installation from source should be as simple as going to the spark_ts